Banks Have Been Caught Red-Handed Committing ESG Fraud – or Have They?

 Measuring environmental impact is like counting smoke

-It's greenwashing in particular that's the focus of the RepRisk report.
+Greenwashing, in particular, is the focus of the RepRisk report.
 How can any regulator accurately measure environmental impact, whether of an entire corporation or a subset of its products and services?
 This is a problem for every industry, not just banking and financial services.
 For example:

 These are not spurious or rhetorical questions.
 Researchers have been trying, and are continuing to try, to place real numbers on all of these factors and many others, but often it's like nailing jelly to a wall.
 The outcome is usually a matrix with so many variables that it becomes meaningless.